 I work in private practice, offering short and longer term psychotherapy to clients affected by a wide range of issues for which a talking therapy can help.
 In the sessions we create an environment in which qualities of insight, reflection and communication are generated and honoured.

-I also work at The Harbour, a registered charity which specialises in helping those affected directly, or, indirectly by life-threatening illness.
-In this role I conduct long term and time-limited therapy groups, for those living with life-threatening illness, and, for those who are bereaved.
+I also work at The Harbour, a registered charity which specializes in helping those affected directly, or, indirectly by life-threatening illness.
+In this role I assess clients for the service as a whole, conduct long term and time-limited therapy groups, for those living with life-threatening illness, and, for those who are bereaved.
 Alongside this, I see individual clients for counselling, in relation to the above-mentioned circumstances.

 Prior to this, I worked for several years in the NHS, providing group and individual psychotherapy in an out-patient context.